tskinnerarlo/zero_to_hero/README.md

-This project also includes a Splunk App That uses audid data on linux hosts and sysmon data on windows hosts and maps the detections to the Mitre Att&ck Framework to monitor hosts in a zero trust environment
+This project also includes a Splunk App That uses auditd data on linux hosts and sysmon data on windows hosts and maps the detections to the Mitre Att&ck Framework to monitor hosts in a zero trust environment